bethel1889/bethel1889/README.md

 ### Software Developer | AI Enthusiast | Automation Expert

-I'm a passionate Full-Stack Developer and AI enthusiast, currently working at TT Consulting Services Ltd on a renewable contract.
-I specialize in building automation solutions and web applications that drive efficiency and innovation.
+I'm a passionate Full-Stack Developer and AI enthusiast, currently working with TT Consulting Services Ltd. I specialize in building automation solutions and web applications that drive efficiency and innovation.
 With a strong foundation in backend technologies, I aim to build scalable and robust systems that make life easier for both developers and users.

 ---